Marlinsk/tmaior-test-marlon-backend-application/README.md

-# Technical test
+# Technical test TMaior
-Project developed for technical evaluation.
+Project developed for technical evaluation in the selection process for the Junior DevOps position at TMaior.

 ## The objective of this project version
-Backend application developed for practical purposes using **Clean aArchitecture + object-oriented programming paradigm + SOLID principles.** This application is a API Restfull developed with **Node.js + TypeScript + MongoDB ATLAS + Prisma ORM + Docker.**
+Backend application developed for practical purposes using **Clean aArchitecture + object-oriented programming paradigm + SOLID principles.** This application is a API Restfull developed with **Node.js + TypeScript + MongoDB ATLAS + Prisma ORM + Docker.** For the pipelines I used **Github Actions** for the continuous integration and delivery processes.

 ## Tutorial
 **Note:** To follow the step-by-step instructions for running the application on your machine, you need to have knowledge of terminal commands, Git and GitHub commands, and npm package manager commands, as well as navigating between folders using the terminal.